Medical Apartheid: Reproductive rights

 Washington discusses reproductive rights, including the development of contraception and forced sterilization, and their connection to unethical medical experiments and scientific racism.

 Washington mentions Margaret Sanger, a birth control activist and the founder of Planned Parenthood.
 She has been accused of engaging in negative eugenics through the Negro Project, which was the opening of birth control clinics in black neighborhoods with the intention of reducing black social ills.

 Washington describes the development of contraceptive technologies including the birth control pill, Norplant, and Depo-Provera, which were initially tested on women in Mexico, Africa, Brazil, Puerto Rico, and India, and then were first administered in neighborhoods in the U.S. that were mainly African American and Hispanic.
 Washington writes, "[m]any serious effects emerge for the first time during this postapproval stage, when very large numbers of women begin taking the drug.
 Thus, the immediately postapproval use of contraceptive methods in large numbers of closely monitored poor women of color constituted a final testing arm, so that they were unwittling participating in a research study...In patterns too consistent to be accidental, reproductive drug testing makes poor women of color, at home and abroad, bear the brunt of any health risks that emerge."Additionally, Washington discusses the history of forced sterilization.
 The practice of sterilizing people believed to have genetic defects became increasingly common in the 1900s, and by 1941 an estimated 70,000 – 100,000 Americans had been forcibly sterilized.
 African Americans were disproportionately targeted.
-Famous cases Washington describes include the Relf sisters, who were 12 and 14 when they were sterilized without their consent in 1973, and Fannie Lou Hammer, whose receipt of a hysterectomy while unconscious was what spurred her to become a civil rights activist.
-So many women received the same treatment as Hammer it was called a "Mississippi Appendectomy".
+Famous cases Washington describes include the Relf sisters, who were 12 and 14 when they were sterilized without their consent in 1973, and Fannie Lou Hamer, whose receipt of a hysterectomy while unconscious was what spurred her to become a civil rights activist.
+So many women received the same treatment as Hamer it was called a "Mississippi Appendectomy".